w4k2/increasing-depth-life-long/README.md

-# Increasing Depth of Neural Networks for Life-long Learning
+# Continual learning with Expanding Neural Network Depth

-Code and experiemet results for paper Increasing Depth of Neural Networks for Life-longLearning.
+Code and experiemet results for paper Continual learning with Expanding Neural Network Depth.

 Implemented in Pytorch with utilization of avalanche library (https://avalanche.continualai.org/).
 CUDA version >= 11.0.